larose1498/YTDL---Youtube-Downloader/README.md

 --WINDOWS USERS--

-Install python for command line
+Install python for command line.
-Run the command python3 -m pip install yt_dlp
+Run the command python3 -m pip install yt_dlp.
-If yt_dlp is installed, run the command python3 -m pip install --upgrade yt_dlp cd into the directory with the files run the command python3 UI.py
+If yt_dlp is installed, run the command python3 -m pip install --upgrade yt_dlp. cd into the directory with the files. run the command python3 UI.py.
-Optionally create .bat file to automate last two steps
+Optionally create .bat file to automate last two steps.

 --LINUX USERS--

-python3 pip install yt_dlp, or python3 pip install --upgrade yt_dlp
+python3 pip install yt_dlp, or python3 pip install --upgrade yt_dlp.
-cd into the directory with the files run the commmand python3 UI.py
+cd into the directory with the files. run the commmand python3 UI.py.
-Optionally create script to automate last two steps
+Optionally create script to automate last two steps.